An epicurean adventure to: The United Kingdom

 The alcohol

-If you prefer a different flavour, you can also use whisky or rum.
-However, it's important to note that using rum, with its distinct and robust flavour, can substantially alter the overall taste of the cake.
+If you prefer a different flavour, you can use whisky or rum.
+Just keep in mind that rum’s strong flavour can significantly change the taste of the cake.

-How to line a round cake tin for a Christmas cake
+How to line a round cake tin for a fruit cake

-You will need three pieces of baking paper (parchment paper) for the tin:
+You will need three 'sets' of baking paper (parchment paper) for the tin.
+Don't worry, you don't need to be super precise!

 - The inside liner